sheldonresearch/ProG/README.md

 ## Quick Start
 We have provided scripts with hyper-parameter settings to get the experimental results

-In the pre-train phase, you can obtain the experimental results by running the parameters you want
+In the pre-train phase, you can obtain the experimental results by running the parameters you want:
 ```shell
 python pre_train.py --task Edgepred_Gprompt --dataset_name 'PubMed' --gnn_type 'GCN' --hid_dim 128 --num_layer 3 --epochs 50 --seed 42 --device 5
 ```